RequiDev/ReMod.Core/README.md

 Please don't ILMerge ReMod.Core into your project as that can cause all sorts of problems with 2 ReMod.Core libraries existing in 1 process.

+## Documentation
+I'll be honest, read the code in [ReModCE](https://github.com/RequiDev/ReModCE).
+I wrote this library to use it for my projects.
+I'm fine with other people using it as long as they respect the [license](https://github.com/RequiDev/ReMod.Core/blob/master/LICENSE) behind it.
+A few things are a bit convoluted, but that's because I tried my best to OOP the unity hierarchy of the UI objects behind it.
+It should still be easy enough to understand.

 ## Contribution
 In case you do have something to contribute, please create a pull request.
 Try to stay close to the current coding style.